nlarusstone/corels-test/paper/feedback.md

 other decision tree methods but more importantly our model size is much smaller because of our exploration method (thus making our solutions more interpretable?).

+*I would say that CART is competitive on both accuracy and model size (and RIPPER, at least for COMPAS).
+That we can certify optimality is what really distinguishes us for the examples we show in the experiments section.*

 ## Intro
 ~~"custom curiosity function" -- we don't define nor use this anywhere in the paper.~~